saurabhjdas786/scroll-to-top/README.md

+# Scroll to the top of any page :point_up_2:

-There are no:-
+## There are no:

-[x] Code generators or minifiers
+❌ Code generators or minifiers

-[x] Tools that combine multiple files into a single file, such as webpack
+❌ Tools that combine multiple files into a single file, such as webpack

-[x] Web template engines, both for HTML and CSS
+❌ Web template engines, both for HTML and CSS

-[x] Any other tool that takes code or files, applies processing, and generates code or file(s) to include in the add-on
+❌ Any other tool that takes code or files, applies processing, and generates code or file(s) to include in the add-on

-The directory structure of the project consists of:
+## The directory structure of the project consists of:

 1. An **`html`** folder for the template that shows up on clicking the extension.
 2. An **`icon`** folder for the icon of the extension.